ollipal/sshkeyboard/README.md

 cd docs
 ```

-Then simply call
+Then to build the documentation, call:

 ```text
 make html
 ```

-Now you shold have a new `docs/build/` directory, and you can open
+Now you should have a new `docs/build/` directory, and you can open
-`<your-clone-location>/sshkeyboard/docs/build/html/index.html` from your browser.
+`<your-clone-path>/sshkeyboard/docs/build/html/index.html` from your browser.

 You can force the rebuild by running: